hansendav/UBS-ML-24/README.md

 ```
 python downloads_dbs.py --config '../configs/download.yaml'
 ```
-After that you will find all filedatabses in the ``datasets`` directory.
+You will now find all filedatabses in the ``datasets`` directory.

 ## Dataset creation

 Next, we create the dataset.
-For this run the following command, again in the ``scripts`` directory:
+Run the following command, again in the ``scripts`` directory:

 ```